parisodlab/dry-guide/docs/ibu-intro.md

 To gain access to IBU:

-Register new user by reIBUing allocation and parisod group access to Pierre.
+Register new user by requesting IBU allocation and parisod group access to Pierre.

 ## Signing into IBU